-In our experience the Brera's taste quality is the best you're going to get from a machine that does all the hard work for you.
-If you really want a cafe quality drink at home you're going to have to graduate to a semi-automatic machine, like the Breville Barista Express, and learn to grind, tamp, and steam yourself.
+In our experience, the taste quality from the Brera is the best you're going to get from a machine that does all the hard work for you.
+If you really want a cafe-quality drink at home you're going to have to graduate to a semi-automatic machine and learn to grind, tamp, and steam yourself.

 Ease of Use

-In terms of making a shot of espresso it could hardly be easier.
-Just make sure there are coffee beans in the hopper, push a couple buttons, and within a few minutes you have some nice espresso.
-Initial setup was also easy.
-The 40oz water tank was likewise easy to fill.
-Additionally, frothing milk with its steam wand meant it took us just over 4 minutes to make a cappuccino.
-This isn't a huge deal, but it just can't match the convenience of machines like the Gaggia Anima Prestige and the De'Longhi Nespresso Lattissima Pro that have built-in automatic milk frothers.
+In terms of making a shot of espresso, it could hardly be easier.
+Just make sure there are coffee beans in the hopper, push a couple of buttons, and within a few minutes, you have some nice espresso.
+Frothing milk with the steam wand, it took us just over 4 minutes to make a cappuccino.

-The Brera lost some points because all of its buttons are labeled with small pictures, so it takes a minute to learn what each one actually does.
-However, once you're used to the machine this isn't an issue at all.
+However, the Brera lost some points because all of its buttons are labeled with small pictures instead of text, so it takes a minute to learn what each one actually does.
+That said, once you're used to the machine this isn't an issue at all.